microsoft/mixed-reality-extension-sdk-samples/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Developing Apps Against SDK Source Code

-If you wish to build and debug the samples against the cloned source code for the SDK, we have provided a script to help you to point your app to the local source code package of the SDK rather than the one published to NPM.
-To do this you will first need to clone the [Mixed Reality Extension SDK](https://github.com/Microsoft/mixed-reality-extension-sdk) and add a sdk-path-config.json file that contains the json `{ "sdkPath": "<path_to_sdk>"}` where the `<path_to_sdk>` is the path to the root of the SDK repo you cloned.
-This needs to be added to any of the sample apps that you wish to do this for.
-Once added you can simply run the following npm scripts to switch between SDK source code and the NPM package for the app.

-- `npm run use-sdk-source` to use the SDK source code.
-- `npm run use-sdk-npm` to use the SDK NPM package.